vonaka/rust-std-contractgen/README.md

 #### Configuration Files

-Instead of using command-line flags, you can provide all options through a configuration file.
-Example of a configuration file `config.conf`:
+Instead of using command-line flags, all options can be provided through a configuration file.
+Below is an example of a configuration file `config.conf`:
 ```
 files_to_annotate:
     library/alloc/src/collections/linked_list.rs